 <Target> String containing the path and name of the destination file (if the path of source and destination folder are the same, but the file name is different, the command only renames the file).
 The path and file name comply with Windows conventions.
-Note that the folder and filename references in the string are caseincluding the filename extension.
+Note that the folder and filename references in the string are casesensitive.

-<SourceFile> String containing the path and file name of the source file,
+<SourceFile> String containing the path and file name of the source file, including the filename extension.
 The path and file name comply with Windows conventions.
-Note that the folder and filename references in the string are case-
+Note that the folder and filename references in the string are casesensitive.

-Example: //Rename Screen0002.png to Screen0001.png

-MMEM: MOVE '\Public\funny\test.png',

-'\Public\funny\tested.png'

-//Move file Screen0006.png to the 'Test' folder and rename the file Pic1.png
+Example: //Rename Screen0002.png to Screen0001.png MMEM:MOVE '\Public\funny\test.png', '\Public\funny\tested.png' //Move file Screen0006.png to the 'Test' folder and rename the file Pic1.png MMEM:MOVE '\Public\Screen Shots\Screen0001.png', '\Public\Test\Pic1.png' Usage: Setting only Manual operation: See "File Manager" on page 366

-MMEM:MOVE '\Public\Screen

-Shots\Screen0001.png','\Public\Test\Pic1.png'